Find out how much of this scent to use

 Drakkar, Type: Based on the fabulous men's cologne, this duplication is very close to the original fragrance.
 For a men's fragrance, it has some very interesting notes of spicy berries, citrus, lavender and amber.
 It's a wonderful all-around men's fragrance.

 NOTE: This fragrance may discolor your soaps to a purple or mauve.

-Flashpoint: This medium-flashpoint oil (177ºF) will ship FedEx only regardless of the shipping method you choose at checkout.
-It cannot be shipped by the USPS.
+Flashpoint: This medium-flashpoint oil (177ºF) cannot ship via USPS regardless of the shipping method you choose at checkout.

 Photo Attribution © Can Stock Photo